joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/07/movies/the-last-house-review.html

 **Thailand School Shooting Leaves at Least Six**\
-`A student opened fire at a high school near Bangkok before turning the gun on himself, the authorities said.`\
+`A student killed his grandparents at their home before opening fire at a high school near Bangkok and turning the gun on himself, the authorities said.`\
 https://www.nytimes.com/2026/08/07/world/asia/thailand-school-shooting.html

 **At the Fed, Kevin Warsh Can’t Referee His Way Out of Inflation**\